 By the end of Year 2, the children should be developing a cursive style.
+Teachers can award pen licences against teacher discretion and the guidance provided below.

 YEARS 3-4:

 The children should be using cursive writing in all their work and developing fluency.
 Phonics, spelling and grammar should be taught in conjunction with handwriting practice.